Skip to main content

 13 mentions Positive Neutral Negative

-Character development in the game is largely criticized for its lack of depth and progression, with many players noting that character growth resets with each new region, rendering long-term development meaningless.
+Character development in the game is largely criticized for its lack of depth and progression, with many players noting that character growth resets in new regions, rendering long-term development meaningless.
 There are no traditional mechanics like skill trees or experience levels, leading to a sense of stagnation despite enjoyable gameplay and charming character designs.
 Overall, the focus shifts more towards exploration and overcoming obstacles rather than meaningful character advancement.

 • “Character development, open world exploration, multiplayer dungeon crawling in a simple voxel environment.”